FWidm/BeerRouting/Readme.md

   - [ ] New tutorial
     - [ ] New texts, different level?
   - [ ] Adapted GUI
+  - [ ] Adapt Sequences for the Tutorial
 - [ ] New Levels (2 comic, 2 simulation, eventually even 2 more for paper exercises)
 - ...